 Learn How the Controls Work

 It’s additionally imperative to figure out how the controls work before you give taking your drones on the first flight.

-The controls for the DJI Phantom and the Parrot AR Drone 2.0 vary a bit.
+The control mechanism for both the DJI Phantom and the Parrot AR Drone 2.0 are quite different.
 For instance, the Parrot Drone has a joypad mode, a left-gave mode, and an outside flight mode.